mbrycke/mbrycke.github.io/_posts/2024-04-29-generator_expression_and_next()_in_python.md

 ---

-A common scenario is to have a list of objects and we want to select a specific object.
+A common scenario is to have a list of objects from which we want to select a specific object.

 E.g.
 ```python